MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ### macOS

-For macOS, you must produce an app.zip file.
+For macOS, you must produce an app package.
+App Center supports releasing app packages of type app.zip, .pkg or .dmg file.
 For full details of this process, see the official [Apple MacOS documentation][apple-macos].

 1. [Register a single device][apple-register-single-device] or [register multiple devices][apple-register-multiple-devices] in your Apple developer account.
 2. In Xcode, go to **Product** > **Archive** to archive your app.
 3. Export the archive using the proper provisioning profile.

+If .pkg or .dmg are used, you must specify a version and build.

 ### UWP